fieldtrip/website/workshop/oslo2019/timefrequency.md

 ## Computing power spectra

 At first, we will look at the frequency content in the data using a Fourier transform using a Fourier transform with a Hanning window by using **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 This is not time resolved, but gives us a power estimate per frequency over the whole time window.
-We calculate this seperately for the trials where the participant responded with the left and the right index finger.
+We calculate this separately for the trials where the participant responded with the left and the right index finger.
 We will calculate and visualize the power for a selected central EEG channel.

     cfg         = [];
     cfg.output  = 'pow';